janwyl1/nhsNumbers/README.md

 * Built with Intersystems Cache ObjectScript.

 ### input()
 Prompts the user to enter an NHS number.
-Returns "Valid" if valid number
+Returns "Valid" if it's a valid NHS number

 ### validate(n)
-Validates a given number n
+Validates a given number (n)

 ### generator()
 Generates a list of NHS numbers between a specific range.
 Stores them in global array called ^validNums